mcdaley/rest-api-design-guidelines/README.md

 ```

 Where the default page_size is 25 and the maximum is 100.

+### Cursor Pagination
+In cursor-based pagination the API response contains a cursor that can be
+used to retrieve the next page of results.

 ## Sorting
 Sorting allows the user to select the order of the collection of resources